4est-is-Forrest/square-iron/content/docs/Inbox Automation/structure-syntax.md

 * $$<Ticket Short Description>$$ (optional)
 * &&<Override Email Sender>&& (optional)

+So long as the first two are provided on each email, the scripts have everything they need to accurately create any number of email tickets in rapid succession.

 **_Example:_**

 If a user sends an email with the following subject line: